Betty Lynn: Personal life

 In 1950 in Los Angeles, Lynn bought a house, where her mother and grandparents moved in and lived with her for years.
 She thus assumed the off-screen roles of breadwinner and caretaker.

 Lynn never married, although she stated she was once engaged.
-By July 2019, she was residing in Mount Airy and continued to make monthly personal appearances in town at the Andy Griffith Museum, signing autographs and meeting with her fans.
+By July 2019, she was residing in Mount Airy, North Carolina, and continued to make monthly personal appearances in town at the Andy Griffith Museum, signing autographs and meeting with her fans.
 Lynn once commented, "The longer I live here, the more I see things [Griffith] took from his hometown."

 A devout Roman Catholic, Lynn regularly attended St. Timothy's Catholic Church in Los Angeles, and after her move to Mount Airy, she joined the local Holy Angels Catholic Church.